Mark-Cooper-Janssen-Vooles/racquetApp/README.md

 ---

 The nature of reality is such that man is destined to suffer.
-As the buddhist philosophy states, the nature of seeking creates discontentment as happiness only occurs in a content, striveless state.
+As the Buddhist philosophy states, the nature of seeking creates discontentment as happiness only occurs in a content, desire-less state.
 Psychologists have labelled "flow" as the ideal state for the human psyche, with the sport of tennis being an exceptional way to enter this state.
 There is a distinct demand in tennis for second hand racquets but there is no centralised place where this occurs.
-Currently buyers and sellers have to search the market, checking on websites like ebay and gumtree.
+Currently buyers and sellers have to search the market, checking on websites like eBay and gumtree.
 A perfect tennis racquet enables this state to be more easily entered, thus this app will aim to elevate society as a whole through the individual.

 ---